jinuvarghese-cmd/table-parser-api/README.md

 - **404** - Not Found: No tables found on the given URL.
 - **502** - Bad Gateway: Failed to fetch website content.
 - **500** - Internal Server Error: Server-side error while processing.

 ---

-### **Rate Limiting** (Optional):

-If your API becomes publicly available, consider adding rate limiting to prevent abuse.
-For example, limit requests to 60 per minute.

----